cyberark/conjur/policy-guide.md

 * role: `group:frontend/secrets-managers`
 * privilege: `read`, `execute`, and `update`
-* resource: any variable in the policy
+* resource: all variables in the policy

 **Second example**

 * role: `layer`
 * privilege: `read` and `execute`
-* resource: any variable in the policy
+* resource: all variables in the policy

-### Learn more

-* For a detailed description of Possum RBAC, see the [Overview of RBAC in Conjur](https://developer.conjur.net/key_concepts/rbac.html).
-* The 1992 academic paper [Role-Based Access Controls](http://csrc.nist.gov/groups/SNS/rbac/documents/ferraiolo-kuhn-92.pdf) by David F. Ferraiolo and D. Richard Kuhn is quite readable and lays a strong theoretical foundation for RBAC.

 # Loading a policy